Civic Engagement with Peoples and the Environment in NW Ecuador - Winter Break | Faculty-led Program

 - Counts for GEP Goal Areas 9 and 10

-- The program cost includes: WSU tuition and fees for the GS 375 course, round-trip airfare from MSP, in-country transportation, transportation from MSP to Winona on January 12, most meals, lodging, international health insurance for the time in Ecuador, admission/event fees for educational activities, honorariums for guides/speakers, supplies, and the Study Abroad administrative fee.
+- The program cost includes: WSU tuition and fees for the GS 375 course, round-trip airfare from MSP, in-country transportation, transportation from MSP to Winona after the program ends, most meals, lodging, international health insurance for the time in Ecuador, admission/event fees for educational activities, honorariums for guides/speakers, supplies, and the Study Abroad administrative fee.

 - The $500 confirmation deposit required as part of the program application is applied toward the final program cost.